 The Gabb Watch 3 matches the Gizmo Watch 3 on price but runs on its own network.
 It allows 25 contacts and focuses on a distraction-free design with no games.
 Read our Gabb Watch review for a deeper look.

-The AngelSense Watch is purpose-built for children with special needs.
-It includes direct 911 calling, speaker monitoring, and the most granular location tracking in this category.
+For children with special needs, the AngelSense Watch is purpose-built.
+AngelSense states that it offers direct 911 calling, speaker monitoring, and the most granular location tracking in this category.
 The tradeoff is a subscription that runs $30 to $50 per month.

-If your family is already on Verizon and does not plan to switch carriers, the Gizmo Watch 3 delivers strong value at its price point.
+If your family is already on Verizon and doesn't plan to switch carriers, the Gizmo Watch 3 delivers strong value at its price point.
 For families on other carriers, a Gabb Watch or Apple Watch SE opens up more options.

 GizmoWatch Buying Tips

-A few practical points from our testing that Verizon's marketing does not emphasize:
+A few practical points Verizon's marketing doesn't emphasize:

-• Skip the Disney Edition.
+- Skip the Disney Edition.
 The Gizmo Watch 3 offers more features at a lower price.
-The Disney themes are appealing but do not justify the $50 premium.
+The Disney themes are appealing but don't justify the $50 premium.

 Bottom Line